 Dogs make fabulous adventure partners — they are resilient, rugged, and up for anything.
 But that doesn’t mean that accidents, mishaps, and illnesses won’t occur.
-If you share your home with a dog, you can prepare for minor and major emergencies with a bit of knowledge and a well-stocked first aid kit.
-Here are 18 essential items necessary for your dog’s first aid kit, as well as some preparation tips for dealing with medical mishaps.
+If you share your home with a dog, you can prepare for minor and major emergencies with a bit of knowledge and a well-stocked dog first aid kit.
+Here are 18 dog first aid kit essential items, as well as some preparation tips for dealing with medical mishaps.

 Can you tell when your dog isn’t feeling well?
 Photo credit: Tara Shatz

-Many items in your human first aid kit can also be used for dogs.
+Many items in your human first aid kit can also be used in your dog first aid kit.
 The following basic items can be purchased at your local pharmacy or online.
-You can also find complete pet first aid kits on Amazon — just be sure to add the following essentials if they aren’t included in your kit:
+You can also find complete pet first aid kits on Amazon — just be sure to add the following dog first aid kit essentials if they aren’t included in your dog first aid kit:

 - Gauze pads – For protecting broken toenails, wounds, and hot spots.

 - Alcohol prep pads – For cleaning and sterilizing wounds

 - Antibiotic ointment – To treat minor cuts and scrapes.

 - Emergency blanket – To keep your dog warm if they become injured or ill.
 An emergency blanket is especially useful when you are traveling our camping.